 Although there is ample NMR evidence for the existence of a compact state in OPN (comprising the segment 100-190), detailed structural information is still missing and a large number of spin-labels is in principle necessary to properly describe the conformational ensemble of the protein and the structural elements present (work in progress).
 For 1H-detected experiments it was proposed to set one spin-label every 15 residues[13] to contrast the broadening effect in the vicinity of MTSL.
 We anticipate that our approach might reduce the number of required spin-labels to obtain valuable distance constraints in future structure calculations.
-Finally, the PRE data obtained through the CON-based approach (C´, Hα and HN) can be used to calculate Pearson-correlation maps, which have been demonstrated to be a useful tool to describe compact states in IDPs[15].
+Finally, the PRE data obtained through the CON-based approach (C´, Hα and HN) can be used to calculate Pearson-correlation maps, which have been demonstrated to be a useful tool to qualitatively describe compact states in IDPs[15], since distance-calculations are hard to understand because the observed PRE values arise from a large heterogeneous number of conformers.
 It can be anticipated that the combined use of the different CON-based experiments (C´, Hα and HN) will improve the accuracy of the obtained correlation maps (Figure S3).

 Figure 3.
 (A) Scheme representing the combined information of HN and H (average) respect to C´.
 Note that proton is more sensitive to paramagnetic effects.
 (B) Comparison of intensity ratios determined through the CON-based approach exploiting different starting polarization sources (C´, H and HN).
 The spin-label is located in position 108.
 Panel (1) represents the intensity ratio difference between C´ and H; panel (2) between C´ and HN; and panel (3) between HN and H. (C) Scheme representing the respective gyromagnetic ratios and its distance dependence to the unpaired electron of the spin label (MTSL).

 Concluding, the CON-based approach to measure PRE effects in IDPs allowed us to monitor essentially all amino acids and to access PREs not only for HN, but also for H and C´, providing a complete coverage along the whole polypeptide chain (about 60% coverage was achieved through the HN detected 2D HSQC experiments[36]).
 This superior coverage allowed us to probe an increased number of long range contacts in IDPs under nearly physiological condition[39] offering also potential for in-cell applications [22,46].
 Certain residue types like glycine, serine and threonine have a strong water-amide exchange broadening at physiological conditions which causes poor signal-to-noise in 1H-detected experiments and prevents the determination of PREs.
 However, these residues, in addition to prolines, are highly abundant in IDPs and their role in local dynamics and phosphorylation events is key for the function of many IDPs[47,48].
 Therefore, the possibility to monitor PRE effects also for these residues is highly valuable.
 This opens new opportunities for the study of IDPs at near-physiological conditions.
+Finally, the complementary information of the PRE sensed by diverse backbone nuclei will potentially facilitate the ensemble calculation in IDPs, expanding the available toolbox to study these challenging systems.

 Experimental Section